-Please note though that Joginder Nagar is connected to Pathankot by a narrow gauge track, much like the Kalka Shimla Toy Train.
-So in this case, you will first have to get to Pathankot by train; then catch the Toy Train to Joginder Nagar; and then find a bus for Tosh from Joginder Nagar which is not going to be easy.
+Please note though that Joginder Nagar is connected to Pathankot by a narrow-gauge track, much like the Kalka Shimla Toy Train.
+So in this case, you will first have to get to Pathankot by train; then catch the Toy Train to Joginder Nagar, and then find a bus for Tosh from Joginder Nagar which is not going to be easy.

-Other than Joginder Nagar, the next major railway station is in Chandigarh which is actually the easier way to travel.
+Other than Joginder Nagar, the next major railway station is in Chandigarh which is actually an easier way to travel.
 I will strongly recommend that for a journey by train, you catch a train for Chandigarh and not Pathankot / Joginder Nagar.

 You can take the early morning Shatabdi from Delhi to Chandigarh (12011), which will cost you about Rs.
 700 and will get you to Chandigarh before 11 AM.
 From Chandigarh to Malana, you can travel by taxi/bus/self-drive as mentioned above.